Variance modifiers limitations

 didn't change the actual type used inside the structure (it is still Integer

-), so when we try to assign a value of type String
+); so, when we try to assign a value of type String

 (as well as IntArray